Zartan

 Zartan is a fictional character from the G.I.
 Joe: A Real American Hero toyline, comic books, and animated series.
 He is one of the main villains in the franchise as the leader of the Dreadnoks, and a mercenary who often worked directly for Cobra Commander.
-His character was voiced by Zack Hoffman in the 1985 TV series, and he was portrayed by Arnold Vosloo in the live-action film, G.I.
+His character was voiced by Zack Hoffman in the 1985 TV series, and he was portrayed by Arnold Vosloo in the live-action film G.I.
 Joe: The Rise of Cobra and its 2013 sequel, G.I.
 Joe: Retaliation.

 Profile

-Zartan is a master of make-up and disguise.
+Zartan is renowned for his mastery of make-up and disguise.
 Very little is known of his background, but he is suspected to have received European military academy training at St. Cyr.
 Zartan can alter his skin color at will to blend in with his environment, and is a practitioner of several mystic martial arts.
 He is also a ventriloquist, a polyglot (speaking over 20 languages and dialects), and an acrobatic-contortionist.

 Zartan and the Dreadnoks have also been known to use holographic technology and other means to disguise themselves.
-He has a younger brother and sister, twins named Zandar and Zarana.
+He has a younger brother and sister, twins named Zandar and Zarana, as well as a daughter named Zanya.

 The Dreadnoks are a fictional biker gang from the G.I.
-Joe: A Real American Hero toyline, comic books and cartoon series.
+Joe: A Real American Hero toyline, comic books, and cartoon series.
 They are affiliated with Cobra as shock troops, offering their mercenary services as subordinates of Zartan.